vgcaisse/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+    - The DOM(Document Object Model) is data that represents the HTML.
+It can send, receive, update, and remove data from the web.

 2. What is an event?
+    - An event is a non-specific conditional i.e a click, mouse scroll, or loading the page.

 3. What is an event listener?
+    - An event listener listens reacts to the event and executes a function based on the event that it was listening to i.e a click, mouse scroll, or loading the page.

 4. Why would we convert a NodeList into an Array?
+    -

 5. What is a component?
+    - Components are functions that return HTML elements.